doktor-nick/adv-ML-image-segmentation-with-UNET/README.md

 # Advanced machine learning image segmentation with UNET
-A workshop on using UNET machine learning architectures for segmentation using the Tensorflow/Keras framworks.
+A workshop on using UNET machine learning architectures for segmentation using the Tensorflow/Keras frameworks.

+[THIS IS UNDER DEVELOPMENT AND STILL HAS SOME THINGS TO BE COMPLETED!]

 Outline of possible topics for the workshop